 Sunoco Logistics' partnership will be considered to have been terminated for tax purposes when there is a sale or exchange of 50 percent or more of the total interests in Sunoco Logistics' capital and profits within a twelve-month period (a "technical termination").
 For purposes of determining whether the 50 percent threshold has been met, multiple sales of the same interest will be counted only once.
-A sale or exchange would occur, for example, if Sunoco Logistics sold its business or merged with another company, or if any of Sunoco Logistics' unitholders, including ETP and its affiliates, sold or transferred their partnership interests in Sunoco Logistics.
+A sale or exchange would occur, for example, if Sunoco Logistics sold its business or merged with another company, or if any of Sunoco Logistics'

+unitholders, including ETP and its affiliates, sold or transferred their partnership interests in Sunoco Logistics.
 Sunoco Logistics' termination would, among other things, result in the closing of Sunoco Logistics' taxable year for all of Sunoco Logistics' unitholders which could result in Sunoco Logistics filing two tax returns (and unitholders receiving two Schedule K-1s) for one calendar year.
 Sunoco Logistics' termination could also result in a deferral of depreciation deductions allowable in computing its taxable income.
 Sunoco Logistics' termination would not affect Sunoco Logistics' classification as a partnership for federal income tax purposes.
 Instead, Sunoco Logistics would be treated as a new partnership for federal income tax purposes, in which case Sunoco Logistics must make new tax elections and could be subject to penalties if it is unable to determine that a termination occurred.
-The IRS has recently announced a relief procedure whereby if a publicly traded partnership that has technically terminated requests and the IRS grants special relief, among other things, the partnership may be permitted to provide only a single Schedule K-1 to unitholders for the tax years in which the termination occurrs.
+The IRS has recently announced a relief procedure whereby if a publicly traded partnership that has technically terminated requests and the IRS grants special relief, among other things, the partnership may be permitted to provide only a single Schedule K-1 to unitholders for the tax years in which the termination occurs.

 As a result of ETP's acquisition of Sunoco Logistics in October 2012, the 50 percent threshold described above was exceeded.
-Sunoco Logistics' classification as a partnership was not affected, but instead, Sunoco Logistics were treated as a new partnership for federal income tax purposes.
+Sunoco Logistics' classification as a partnership was not affected, but instead, Sunoco Logistics was treated as a new partnership for federal income tax purposes.
 The technical termination resulted in the closing of Sunoco Logistics' taxable year for all unitholders.
-In the case of a unitholder reporting on a taxable year other than a fiscal year ending December 31, the closing of Sunoco Logistics' taxable year may have resulted in more than twelve months of Sunoco Logistics were required to file two tax returns for the calendar year 2012.
-Sunoco Logistics were required to make new tax elections after the technical termination, including a new election under Section 754 of the Internal Revenue Code, and the termination resulted in a deferral of Sunoco Logistics' deductions for depreciation.
-A termination could also result in penalties if Sunoco Logistics tand been unable to determine that the termination had occurred.
+In the case of a unitholder reporting on a taxable year other than a fiscal year ending December 31, the closing of Sunoco Logistics' taxable year may have resulted in more than twelve months of Sunoco Logistics income or loss being included in the unitholder's taxable income for the year of termination.
+As a result of the technical termination, Sunoco Logistics was required to file two tax returns for the calendar year 2012.
+Sunoco Logistics was required to make new tax elections after the technical termination, including a new election under Section 754 of the Internal Revenue Code, and the termination resulted in a deferral of Sunoco Logistics' deductions for depreciation.
+A termination could also result in penalties if Sunoco Logistics had been unable to determine that the termination had occurred.
 Moreover, the technical termination could accelerate the application of, or subject Sunoco Logistics to, any tax legislation enacted before the technical termination.
-The IRS has recently announced a publicly traded partnership technical termination relief and the IRS grants such relief, among other things, the partnership will only have to provide one Schedule K-1 to unitholders for the calendar year notwithstanding two partnership tax years.
+The IRS has announced a publicly traded partnership technical termination relief procedure whereby if a publicly traded partnership will only have to provide one Schedule K-1 to unitholders for the calendar year notwithstanding two partnership tax years.
 Sunoco Logistics was successful in petitioning the IRS for this technical termination relief.